 A faction is considered destroyed, and the player knocked out of the game, if ever all its people are killed or disbanded (i.e. the faction has no units left).
 The program does not consider your starting character to be special; if your starting character gets killed, you will probably have been thinking of that character as the leader of your faction, so some other character can be regarded as having taken the dead leader's place (assuming of course that you have at least one surviving unit!).
 As far as the computer is concerned, as long as any unit of the faction survives, the faction is not wiped out.
 (If your faction is wiped out, you can rejoin the game with a new starting character.)

-As another example, a specialized faction might spend all 5 points on War.
-This faction's type would appear as "War 5", and it would be able to tax 100 regions, but could not perform trade in any regions, could only possess 1 mage, and could only possess 1 apprentice.
+As another example, a specialized faction might spend all 5 points on Martial.
+This faction's type would appear as "Martial 5", and would be able to perform tax and trade in 90 regions, as well have 1 apprentice, and 25 quartermasters, but could not possess any mages.

 Note that it is possible to have a faction type with less than 5 points spent.
-In fact, a starting faction has one point spent on each of War, Trade, and Magic, leaving 2 points unspent.
+In fact, a starting faction has one point spent on each of Martial, Magic, leaving 2 points unspent.